7 Best Long-Term Dividend Stocks to Buy Now

 Exxon Mobil Corporation (NYSE:XOM)

-The Exxon Mobil Corporation has enhanced its annual dividend payout amount every year for the past 36 consecutive years.
+The Exxon Mobil Corporation has enhanced its annual dividend payout amount every year for the past 37 consecutive years, making it a member of the Dividend Aristocrats.
 Just over the past two decades, Exxon Mobil nearly quadrupled its annual dividend payout, which is equivalent to a 7.1% average annual growth rate.
-The company’s current $0.82 quarterly dividend amount corresponds to a $3.28 annualized payout and a 4% dividend yield.
+The company’s current $0.87 quarterly dividend amount corresponds to a $3.48 annualized payout and an 8.3% dividend yield.

 7 Best Long-Term Dividend Stocks: #6